Were You a Patient of USC's

 It’s Time to Make a Choice

 CASE UPDATE: In March 2021, JJS and co-counsel achieved a $842.4M settlement against the University of Southern California (USC) on behalf of women who were sexually exploited during exams performed by former OBGYN Dr. George Tyndall at USC’s Student Health Center.
-This is the largest known settlement in a sexual abuse case in U.S. history, as well as the largest known personal injury settlement against a university.
+This was, at the time, the largest known settlement in a sexual abuse case in U.S. history, as well as the largest known personal injury settlement against a university.

 FREE CASE REVIEW